tfgrass/lain-raku/README.md

    ```
    git clone https://github.com/tfgrass/lain.git
    ```
-2. Install dependencies and build the project.
+2. Install dependencies via Zef.
+3. Create a symlink to put lain into your $PATH
+   - alternativly just use bin/lain inside the repo
 ## Usage
+Start LM Studio, load a model and start the server.

-After installation, you can run the `lain` command from your terminal:
+With LM Studio API running, you can run the `lain` command from your terminal:

 ```
 lain [command] [arguments]